yegor256/blog/_drafts/liquibase.md

 date: 2014-07-10
 tags: liquibase maven java
 description:
-  Liquibase is a convenient tool for database migrations management, here I explain how to use it with Maven projects
+Liquibase is a convenient tool for database migration management.
+Here, I explain how to use it with Maven projects.
 keywords:
   - mysql maven liquibase
   - postgresql maven